cmadland/teaching/pages/03.edci335-202109/01.home/07.w3/item.md

 Hello everyone!

-We have a busy week this week with a little more reading than last week, one fewer days, but no blog post due.
+We have a busy week this week with a little more reading than last week, no blog post due, but your blueprint assignment is due.

 This week, we introduce the idea of a planning framework to help guide you through the complex process of designing an effective learning resource.
 We also introduce an interactive tool called `hypothes.is` that we have used to annotate a chapter of the textbook with questions and comments.
 Please feel free, if you are comfortable doing so in public, to enter your own comments and questions and have a conversation about the chapter.
 Who knows, maybe the author will notice...